So What Is The Best Braid For Bass Fishing?

 As for winding the line on I just put the spool on a screwdriver or something like that.
 Then thread the line through a fishing rod, then reel in as if you are fishing.
 Simple eh.
 However, if you want a flash way or not scared of buying a proper device then go on Amazon there are loads.
 Click this link .

-How long does fishing braid last?
+How long does braid last?

-To be honest, braid is very hard-wearing compared to mono.
+To be honest, braids are very hard-wearing compared to mono.
 I have had the same braid for the last two seasons.
 Having said that I’m not fishing every day.
 Unlike the Bassman, he will go fishing twice a day, weather and conditions permitting.
 As long as you check the braid doesn’t start to fray.
 This can happen when a fish takes you round a rock but they normally snap you off.
 So basically just keep your eye on your line.

 Best Braid For Bass Fishing

 My 3 Favourite Braids

 Out of all those braid companies out there, this has to be my number 1.
 With that being said, there are still 2 others I would quite happily use if I couldn’t get this amazing line.
 J Braid has never let me down.
 I don’t think I’ve ever had a wind knot either.
 I have been using the 20lb multicolour 300meter spool the one in the picture at the top of the page.
 This is also the top bass fishermen’s number choice when it comes to braid so it must be good.
 Click here to check availability